apache/airflow/docs/apache-airflow/concepts/params.rst

 If templates aren't your style, you can access params in via the context.

 .. code-block::
-   :caption use the context kwarg
+   :caption: use the context kwarg

             # or you can reference them through the context
             def from_context(**context):